Wendy Williams and Howard Stern have made up

 Here's the back story: Williams got on Stern's bad side recently after she said on her show, "Howard is so Hollywood right now.

 "Howard, I love you, but since you've gone Hollywood everything that you say is so predictable," she said.
 "Every story is going to be about, 'Oh, I love this one, and then we went on their yacht.'
-He's a Hollywood insider now, which sucks."<
+He's a Hol